 In the fast-paced world of agile development, communication gaps and delays can cause costly time sucks and inefficiencies.

-A product roadmap visualization can help product managers solve this communication quandary by collecting and organizing the business’s strategy, goals, and tasks into easily understood charts and process maps.
+A product roadmap can help product managers streamline communication and avoid such delays by collecting and organizing the business’s strategy, goals, and tasks into easily understood charts and process maps.

 But what exactly does a roadmap visualization look like?